 What happens if I don’t complete my CPD requirement?

 The CPD points requirement is set out to be easily achievable by completing seminars, workshops, involvement in feedback exercises, membership of other associations and other ways.
-If you are having problems achieving your required points please contact the scheme administrator.
-On your annual anniversary you should submit your CPD form to the administrator.
-If you fail to complete your points than the administrator has the right to terminate your membership.
+If you are having problems achieving your required points please contact the scheme team.
+On your annual anniversary you should submit your CPD form to the team.
+If you fail to complete your points than the team has the right to terminate your membership.